logzio/logz-docs/_source/user-guide/infrastructure-monitoring/promql-queries.md

 ### Let's query

-Starting with the basics, to search all of the time series data points in your dashboard, run the following query:
+First, to search all of the time series data points in your dashboard, run the following query:

 <code>count({__name__=~".+"}) by (__name__)</code>